KopLLIun/ATM/README.md

 ## Running
-    Go to releases and download textanalyzer.jar, then java -jar ATM-1.0-SNAPSHOT.jar
+    Go to releases and download ATM-1.0-SNAPSHOT.jar then java -jar ATM-1.0-SNAPSHOT.jar